ngvoice/android-client/README.md

 - custom codec list selection for NB and WB
 - mobile push notifications using Google Cloud Messaging.
 This allows us to trigger configuration reloading, registration and unregistration on demand, etc.
-- auto-wake-up to receive calls if needed (using GCM)
+- auto-waking-up to receive calls if needed (using GCM)

 Screenshots
 ==============